This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 In the late 19th century, much of the ghetto was redeveloped in an Art Nouveau style and renamed Josefov after Emperor Joseph II, who introduced reforms improving conditions for Jews.

-Today the Jewish quarter is practically one big open-air museum with the following sights:
+Today the Jewish Quarter is practically one big open-air museum with the following sights:

 - Old Jewish Cemetery